+On to day 2 of my 48-Hour Melbourne Itinerary!
 If you’ve never seen the Great Ocean Road and don’t go when you’re in Melbourne, you’re a crazy person!
 I spent all of my second day doing a tour with Go West Tours.
 To see more of my great experience with them, check out my blog post on The Great Ocean Road.
-I’ll still add the highlights here 🙂
+I’ll still add the highlights in this post!

 6:30 AM: Sunrise